 Did somebody tell you that peeing your pants while you exercise, sneeze, or run to the toilet is normal after you’ve had a baby?

-If so, I'm here to tell you some good news:
+Leaking is caused by conditions called urinary incontinence, and if you struggle with this, I’m here to tell you some good news:

-This is NOT normal!
+Urinary incontinence is NOT normal!

 When I first met Melissa, she told me that she has two kids and wants to go back to her exercise class but is afraid….

 “I pee when I work out and I can’t stomach the embarrassment, not to mention I have had allergies this spring and every time I cough or sneeze it is almost impossible to keep my pants dry.”

 Melissa is a forty-three-year-old busy mom of two kids (5 and 7) who suffered with urinary incontinence.
 She didn’t remember leaking being as pronounced a problem when she first had her kids but when we first met she was leaking all the time and was constantly worried that people would notice the smell.

 She wore pads and always always always carries extra clothes in case she leaked.
 The doctor told her after she had kids that the symptoms would go away but her youngest was five and it had only gotten worse.

 She joked around with her friends, and a few shared that they had the same concerns too.
 Melissa was afraid that this may just be a normal part of pregnancy but then it started getting progressively worse and she began to think about what life might look like as she got older…

 Could you be suffering with urinary incontinence like Melissa too?